tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 });
 ```

-And your `server.js` file should look like this:
+And `server.js` should look like this:

 ```javascript
 // server.js